Matthew J. Jorgensen, PhD

 Teaching: Comparative Psychology, Research Methods, Statistics

 My primary interest involves the coordination of biomedical research utilizing our NIH-supported nonhuman primate resource, the Vervet Research Colony (VRC).
 The VRC is a unique national research resource with the mandate to provide animals, samples, tissues, data and expertise necessary to facilitate biomedical and translational research using vervets/African green monkeys.
 With numerous collaborators, I have participated in a wide-range of multi-categorical research projects utilizing nonhuman primate models of human disease.
-These projects have focused on understanding the interrelatedness of stress, cortisol, genetics and behavior; the heritability of obesity, aggression, and brain size; the genetics of novelty seeking and impulsive behavior; as well as studies of maternal behavior, diabetes, social status, and memory.
+Recent studies have focused such diverse research areas as development of novel PET tracers, vitamin D heritability, neonatal influenza vaccine efficacy, animal models of Alzheimer’s disease, whole genome sequencing, maternal influences on obesity and gene-by-diet effects on cardiometabolism, among others.

 Link to Dr. Jorgensen's publications at the PubMed Database